wp-plugins/wp-simple-firewall/readme.txt

 = TODO =

 *	MOVE:		wp-login.php login protection to the Login Protect section with its own unique IP address whitelist.
-*	ADD:		Dynamically add various WordPress security features that would otherwise require wp-config.php editing.
+*	ADD:		Add various WordPress security features dynamically that would otherwise require wp-config.php editing.
+*	ADD:		Limit login attempts functionality.
 *	CHANGE:		Interface to give a better "At-A-Glance" Dashboard summary view, that also allows you to turn on/off core features.

+= 1.4.0 =

+*	ADDED:		All-new plugin options handling making them more efficient, easier to manage/update, using far fewer WordPress database options.
+*	CHANGED:	Huge improvements on database calls and efficiency in loading plugin options.
+*	FIXED:		Nonce implementation.

 = 1.3.2 =